What is Gradle?

 The Gradle tool can be downloaded from here.
 You can check my other post below to check whether Gradle is installed or not.

-The Gradle download can be from a binary form or a complete form.
+The Gradle download can be in a binary form or a complete form.

 gradle vs maven